topheroni/wdsi/README.md

 # Projects at World Data Science Institute (WDSI) Summer 2020 Internship Cohort
-[Deployed Projects](https://worlddatascience.tech/projects): selection of projects completed to deployment by the teams in the cohort
+[Deployed Projects (external link)](https://worlddatascience.tech/projects): selection of projects completed to deployment by the teams in the cohort

-[Team Projects and Presentations](https://github.com/Worlddatascience/DataScienceCohort): additional projects and presentations created by the cohort
+[Team Projects and Presentations (repository)](https://github.com/Worlddatascience/DataScienceCohort): additional projects and presentations created by the cohort

 ## Files and documents pertaining to work done for World Data Science Institute (WDSI)